Members get a snapshot view of new Long Now content with easy access to all their member benefits.

 “It’s never been easier,” said Johnson.

-PS… Also announced at this talk is the North American Premiere of Brian Eno’s 77 Million Paintings. -- by Stewart Brand
+PS… Also announced at this talk is the North American Premiere of Brian Eno’s 77 Million Paintings. --Stewart Brand